Easier than ever, crisp, buttery phyllo layers filled with juicy, flavorful spinach and cheese!

 In the bowl of a tabletop mixer that has been fitted with the paddle attachment, add the cream cheese and beat until smooth.

-Add the eggs, dill, salt, and black pepper, and beat together for a minute or two.
+Add the olive oil, eggs, dill, salt, and black pepper, and beat together for a minute or two.
 While the mixer is running on low speed, add the spinach in a few batches.
 Crumble the feta chhese and add to the mixer and beat together until combined.

 Assemble the Pie: